 Thanks for your support!
 If you make a purchase using our links in this article, we may make a commission.
 And, as an Amazon Associate, I earn from qualifying purchases.
 See the full disclosure here.

 Those who retire and take to the road as full-time RVers often need to fund their travel with some work along the way.
 Luckily, there are plenty of campgrounds and other companies out there looking for workers.
-Often called workampers or workcampers, these adventurous folks live in their RVs while working part- or full-time, as an employee.
+Often called workampers or workcampers, these adventurous folks live in their RVs while working as employees part-time or full-time.
 Many even operate their own businesses from the road.

 The term “Workamper” has been registered with the US Patent and Trademark Office.
 The official definition reads: “If you work as an employee, operate a business, or donate your time as a volunteer, and you sleep in an RV, you are a Workamper.”

 While workamping (and RVing) is an option often pursued after retirement, not all workampers are retirees.
-Millennials, as well as those who have burned out on the corporate rat race, are choosing a mobile lifestyle and taking to the road in vans and RVs.
+Millennials and those who have burned out on the corporate rat race are choosing a mobile lifestyle and taking to the road in vans and RVs.
 Advances in wifi connectivity and alternate energy sources make it possible for anyone to telecommute from the road.

 How Are Workampers Compensated?